nikesh25s/chatbot/README.md

 # chatbot
-in this project a build a chatbot by using html css and javascript.
+In this project i build a chatbot by using html css and javascript.